-- The share of open-access publications grew from 35% in 2010 to 61% in 2019.
+- The share of open-access publications grew from 36% in 2010 to 71% in 2020.

-Open access: reading free of charge
+Open access: from the reader pays to reading free of charge

 Open access means that research publications are available to the reader free of charge, for example to read, download, distribute, or edit – as long as the original author is credited (BOAI, 2002).